 For example, if you would like to transcribe the nightly news, then transcripts of past nightly news programs will be your best training data.
 If you’d like to transcribe an audio book, then the exact text of that book will create the best possible language model.
 If you want to put 🐸STT on a smart speaker, your training text corpus should include all the commands you make available to the user, such as “turn off the music” or “set an alarm for 5 minutes”.
 If you can’t predict the kind of speech 🐸STT will hear at run-time, then you should try to gather as much text as possible in your target language (e.g. Spanish).

-Once you have identified text that is appropriate for your application, you should save it in a single file with one sentence per line.
+Once you have identified text that is appropriate for your application, you should save the text in a single file with one sentence per line.
 This text should not contain anything that a person wouldn’t say, such as markup language.

-Our release language model for English is generated from the LibriSpeech normalized training text, available here.
+Our release language models for English are trained on the Multilingual LibriSpeech text available here (44G).

-You can download the text with the following command:
+You can download and unpack the text with the following command:

-This LibriSpeech training text is around 4GB uncompressed, which should give you an idea of the size of a corpus needed for general speech recognition.
+This training text is around 44GB compressed, which should give you an idea of the size of a corpus needed for general speech recognition.
 For more constrained use cases with smaller vocabularies, you don’t need as much data, but you should still try to gather as much as you can.

 Train the Language Model¶